 While running may be beneficial, it is, odd as this may sound, very easy to get wrong.
 When you consider the running gate, you essentially hop from one foot to the next which does place.
 Any small muscle imbalances or weaknesses are exacerbated by the continued impact.
 “Problems can arise when an individual has a biomechanical issue that puts extra stress on a particular joint or when they do too much and refuse to listen to signals (like pain) telling them to rest or ease off,” says Brewer.
 Poor footwear, running too far, too soon also creates problems because your body doesn’t have time to adapt to the stress.

 Not only this, extra weight worsens the problem.
 “Simple physics says that the greater the force through the joint surface, the greater the wear and tear, which is the essence of osteoarthritis,” says physiotherapist Mark Buckingham from Witty Pask & Buckingham (wpbphysio.co.uk).
-“The joint surface does not increase in size with an increase in weight, so therefore there is greater force on the same surface area.
+“The joint surface does not increase in size with an increase in weight, so therefore there is a greater force on the same surface area.
 Hyaline cartilage is remarkable stuff but it can tolerate only so much and once it has gone, it’s gone – much like your teeth!”

 There are many benefits to running including increased bone mineral density, lowers cholesterol, can ease PMT in women, reduces stress and anxiety, reduces the chance of glaucoma to name a few.
 If you want to go running, my advice would be to get proper footwear that is tailored to your pronation.
-I would also advice starting small and adding distance slowly over time.
+I would also advise starting small and adding distance slowly over time.
 10-20% increase per week would be sufficient, although this will vary depending on the level of runner you are.